-From our experience, interaction with uniformed law enforcement officers can invoke a fight or flight response from persons with Autism Spectrum Disorder (ASD).
-Families of individuals with ASD often have concerns about these contacts and the criminal justice system.
-In an effort to alleviate fears and form a positive relationship, Plano’s CIT Officers have initiated a program where they will schedule and visit with persons on the spectrum and their families.
+From our experience, interaction with uniformed law enforcement officers can invoke a fight or flight response from persons with Autism Spectrum Disorder (ASD) and children with mental illness.
+Families of individuals with ASD and mental illness often have concerns about these contacts and the criminal justice system.
+In an effort to alleviate fears and form a positive relationship, Plano’s CIT Officers have initiated a program where they will schedule and visit with persons on the spectrum and children with mental illness and their families.

 While these encounters may vary in nature, some occur during meltdowns.
-In addition, Officers are often the first responders involved when a child wanders away from home, school and other places.
+In addition, Officers are often the first responders involved when a child wanders away from home, school, and other places.
 Many times these children will actively hide from the officers attempting to locate them.

 These visits will be short introductions with an on-duty uniformed officer introducing themselves and giving information on the type of help they can offer the community.
 If appropriate, the CIT Officer will attempt to communicate in a simple manner using clear, short sentences that are easier to process and understand.
 These Officers respond in marked police vehicles and attempt to familiarize individuals having ASD with the vehicles as they can be very scary to some persons on the spectrum.